Join ALM's Moya, as she interview's Moroccan Dancer & Teacher, "Nawarra of Morocco"

 So, we the North African, we look at ourselves as the border between Africa and Europe.
 So, our culture is diverse, because our history has seen a lot of changes.
 Lots of impacts from Europe and from Africa and from Middle East and from Islam and from, and from, and from.
 So, our culture is rich and the way we’ve grown up in everyday life, when it comes into dance, when it comes into music, its part of our everyday life.

-So “how did I come to the dance?”, I was grown up in a dancing house, I was grown up in a musical house, not because we are specialising in music or we are specialising in dance, but because every single person my time.
+So “how did I come to the dance?”, I was grown up in a dancing house, I was grown up in a musical house, not because we are specialising in music or we are specialising in dance, but because every single person did that in my time.
 Growing up in the time I’ve grown up in Morocco, we are all like that.
 Music is everyday at home, chanting is everyday at home, clapping is every day.

 So, in a way.
 I was grown up dancing, dancing was a part of that and obviously doing my study and going to UNI, I did drama and one of the main things when you study drama was actually singing or dancing, so I choose dancing and I got further into it and decided to try the “Conservatoire of Casablanca”, which is the musical and dance Institution in there Casablanca.